BerkeleyLearnVerify/Scenic/docs/new.rst

 	* Operators and specifiers which take vectors as arguments will now accept tuples and lists of length 2; for example, you can write ``Object at (1, 2)``.
 The old syntax ``Object at 1@2`` is still supported.

-	* The :sampref:`model {name}` statement allows a scenario to specify which :term:`world model` it uses, while being possible to override from the command line with the :option:`--model` option.
+	* The :sampref:`model` statement allows a scenario to specify which :term:`world model` it uses, while being possible to override from the command line with the :option:`--model` option.

 	* Global parameters can be overridden from the command line using the :option:`--param` option (e.g. to specify a different map to use for a scenario).